chartjs/Chart.js/docs/charts/line.md

 | Name | Description
 | ---- | ----
+| `clip` | How to clip relative to chartArea.
+Positive value allows overflow, negative value clips that many pixels inside chartArea. `0` = clip at chartArea.
+Clipping can also be configured per side: `clip: {left: 5, top: false, right: -2, bottom: 0}`
 | `label` | The label for the dataset which appears in the legend and tooltips.
 | `order` | The drawing order of dataset.
 Also affects order for stacking, tooltip, and legend.
 | `xAxisID` | The ID of the x axis to plot this dataset on.